Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

         -   Services and service tiers that can be used (a 'service catalog')
     - Lucerne can use Azure Cost Management to create detailed reports of current and forecast spend.
     - Resource Manager tags can be used to assign spending to specific teams or cost centers.

+7. How can Lucerne monitor every level of their applications in Azure for performance and availability?

+    - Use Azure Monitor to collect:
+        - Near real-time metrics from various Azure services
+        - Application monitoring data
+        - Azure resource monitoring data
+        - Azure subscription monitoring data
+        - Azure tenant monitoring data
+    - Interactively query and analyze monitoring data
+    - Proactively alert for critical conditions
+    - Take automated action or integrate with other systems with Event Hubs and Logic Apps

 _Migration - Procurement system_